jewettaij/cellpack2moltemplate/README.md

     lmp_mpi -i run.in

+(...where "lmp_mpi" is the name of your LAMMPS binary.
+    It is also frequently named "lmp_ubuntu")

 The "run.in" file contains several LAMMPS commands which control how the simulations will be carried out
 (including "rigid" constraints, Verlet timestep size,